Dropping and Adding Courses

 towed at the expense of the owner or operator.
 Specific parking regulations can be obtained at the

-Smoking/tobacco use is permitted on campus only in parking lots, except the lot
+nicotine products, is permitted on campus only in designated parking lot areas that

-in front of the Academic and Administrative Building (AAB).
-Verbal warnings can
+the lot in front of the Academic and Administrative Building (AAB).
+Verbal warnings

-be delivered by security officers, as well as other employees at the college.
-Repeat
+can be delivered by public safety officers, as well as other employees at the college.

-offenders or those who refuse to comply with verbal warnings can be issued a violation.
+Repeat offenders or those who refuse to comply with verbal warnings can be issued

-Violations of the smoking/tobacco use policy carry the same fine as a traffic/parking
+a citation.
+Violations of the smoking/tobacco use policy carry a $20 fine and are

 The college provides access to computer resources necessary to support the educational mission of the